What Christians need to know about living in Japan

 Find restaurants that cater to vegetarians and vegans

-Some Christian denominations encourage vegetarianism.
+Some denominations of Christianity advocate vegetarianism.

 What you need to know about worship

-There are Christian churches in Japan too.
+There are Christian churches in Japan as well.

 Are there any Christian events held in Japan?